The Museum Centrale Montemartini creates the impressive link between industrial monuments and works of antiquity.

 Entrance and opening hours

 Reduced admission is paid by young people aged 6 to 25 and groups of at least 20 people.
-On Wednesday from 17:00 the price is reduced by 50%.

 Free admission for children up to 6 years and persons with disabilities.
 Up to two children are admitted free of charge when accompanied by a paying parent.
 School groups accompanied by their teachers are admitted free of charge in the context of certain contingents.
 For this it is recommended to have a list of names on the stationery of the school.